mikeryanmay/mikeryanmay.github.io/pages/research.md

 {% include image_modal.html
    url="/assets/img/figure_1.png"
    description="Left) Phylogenetic processes produce trees with character changes (colors) and samples (labeled dots).
 Middle) We collect taxon samples (grey fiddleheads) before collecting character data; at this stage, we could use these samples as data to infer parameters of a diversification process.
 Right) Finally, we score the samples for character data.
-Traditionally, phylogeneticists treat the probability of the character data (right) as part of the likelihood function, but not the probability of the taxon data (middle)." dim="100%" id="dataplot"
+Traditionally, phylogeneticists treat the probability of the character data (right) as part of the likelihood function, but not the probability of the taxon data (middle).
+From May and Rothfels 2021 (in review)." dim="100%" id="dataplot"
 %}